Trump's Meeting With The Video Game Industry To Talk Gun Violence Could Get Ugly - Slashdot

 Re: (Score:2)

 If those guys from the video game industry...
-(Score:4, Funny)
+(Score:5, Funny)

 ... don't knock Trump over and teabag him repeatedly, I am going to be very disappointed.